What are the Australian Dietary Guidelines?

-The Australian Dietary Guidelines are an example of population-based nutrition advice.
+The Australian Dietary Guidelines are an example of population-based nutrition advice and contains information and shows the quantities of the foods that we should be consuming for a healthy and balanced diet.
 Globally, over 100 countries have similar guides to help their people know what and how much to eat for optimal health.

 Our current guidelines were created in 2013, after four years of analysing the latest research on the links between nutrition and disease risk.
 This means the data used is now over a decade old and because nutrition research evolves, it’s likely some aspects of the guidelines will need a good shake-up.

 We’re probably all familiar with the associated food pyramid.
 But is it still relevant?